 - Canceled contracts with third parties or other business partners

-- Activities to minimize the loss of customers (e.g., hosting a customer appreciation sale)
+- Activities to minimize customer loss (e.g., hosting a customer appreciation sale)

 - Lost customers due to reputation damage